sbakiu/kubeflow-spark/README.md

 7. Navigate to the Pipelines UI and upload the newly created pipeline from file `spark_job_pipeline.yaml`

 8. Trigger a pipeline run.
-Make sure to set `spark-sa` as Service Account for the exectuion.
+Make sure to set `spark-sa` as Service Account for the execution.

 9. Enjoy your orchestrated Spark job execution!